Sillians/Data_engineering_lifecycle/chap2/The_Data_Engineering_Lifecycle.md

-- Serving Data
+- `Serving Data`
     - Data serving is perhaps the most exciting part of the data engineering lifecycle.
 This is where the magic happens.
 This is where ML engineers can apply the most advanced techniques.

     ### Analytics
     Analytics is the core of most data endeavors.
-Once your data is stored and trans‐ formed, you’re ready to generate reports or dashboards and do ad hoc analysis on the data.
+Once your data is stored and transformed, you’re ready to generate reports or dashboards and do ad hoc analysis on the data.

     #### Business intelligence
     BI requires using business logic to process raw data.
 A BI system maintains a repository of business logic and definitions.
 This business logic is used to query the data warehouse so that reports and dashboards align with business definitions.